duynghiadev/Java-Springboot-And-Angular/README.md

 Upon completion of this course, students will have the knowledge and skills to build a complete web application with Java Springboot API and Angular, meeting the requirements of a real-world e-commerce application.

+## Knowledge You Will Acquire:

+- Ability to build a complete real-world web application from start to finish, combining the back-end with Java Springboot API and the front-end with Angular.
+- Capability to develop a RESTful API with Java Springboot from scratch, including basic features such as login, registration, and management of products and orders.
+- Understanding of security technologies related to building RESTful APIs such as JWT, Spring Security, and OAuth 2.0, along with methods to integrate them into real-world projects.
+- Proficiency in using Angular to create user interfaces for web applications, integrating with the built RESTful API to display product information and manage orders.

 ## Target Audience:

 - Web developers looking to learn new skills in building a complete web application from start to finish.